lambdamikel/Busch-2090/README.md

 - An Arduino Uno R3
 - A TM1638 module with 8 7segment digits, 8 push buttons, and 8 LEDs
 - A 4x4 keypad with matrix encoding for hexadecimal input
-- A 10k Ohm potentiometer for CPU speed / throttle control
+- Optional: A 10k Ohm potentiometer for CPU speed / throttle control
+- Optional: A reset push button for Soft Reset

 #### Hardware Setup / Wiring